-The main fault conditions: overcurrent (OCP), and thermal shutdown (TSD) are all indicated by setting the relevant bits in the Status register.
-For these two fault cases, after the bit is set, it remains latched until the I^2C^{TM} master has successfully read the A8295, assuming the fault has been resolved.
+The main fault conditions, undervoltage lockout (UVLO), overcurrent (OCP), and thermal shutdown (TSD), are all indicated by setting the relevant bits in the Status register.
+In all fault cases, after the bit is set, it remains latched until the I^2C^{TM} master has successfully read the A8305, assuming the fault has been resolved.